 Eleanor is passionate about issues of women’s and girls’ rights.
 In her role as Manager for Women and Girls on NSRP she supervises the aspect of work that reflects the spirit of UN Security Council Resolution 1325 (2000).
 She is also a strong advocate for the prevention of violence against women and girls (VAWG) and works with NSRP partners to provide safe spaces such as peace clubs for learning life skills and “observatory” which tracks incidents of VAWG.

-In her current work, Eleanor oversees Women, Peace and Security (WPS) networks that are conducting advocacy and awareness-raising on the Nigerian National Action plan (NAP), including special initiatives around widows and persons with disabilities in conflict-prone environments.
+In her current work, Eleanor oversees Women, Peace and Security (WPS) networks who are conducting advocacy and awareness-raising on the Nigerian National Action plan (NAP), including special initiatives around widows and persons with disabilities in conflict-prone environments.
 For example, the Borno WPS network was actively engaged in advocating for the release of abducted girls, including over 200 Chibok girls abducted by JAS insurgents.
 More recently, as part of efforts towards the implementation of the NAP, she facilitated the support by NSRP towards to passage of the Violence Against Persons Prohibition (VAPP) act in Nigeria.